 over the last 12 months

-The greatest pressure on the average level of consumer prices in May 2014, as compared to May 2013, was put by the increase in prices of hotel and restaurant services, individual care goods and services, clothing and footwear, recreational and cultural goods and activities, as well as by the price drop for food and communication services.
+As compared to July 2013 the greatest pressure on the average level of consumer prices in July 2014 was put by increase in the prices of services related to housing, hotel and restaurant services, alcoholic beverages and tobacco, clothing and footwear, as well as by drop in the prices of food.

-Prices of clothing dropped by 1.1%, while prices of footwear grew by 8.3%.
+Prices of tobacco grew by 8.0%, while prices of alcoholic beverages decreased by 2.6%.

-Compared to May 2013, prices of hotel and restaurant services rose by 4.3%, as prices in cafés and restaurants grew by 5.1%, in canteens – by 2.8%, and prices of accommodation services – by 6.9%.
+As compared to July 2013, prices of hotel and restaurant services increased by 4.3%, mainly due to price growth in cafés and restaurants of 6.0% and in canteens – of 2.7%.

-As compared to the previous month, consumer prices in May 2014 dropped by 0.1%.
-The average price level of goods declined by 0.2%, whereas the average price level of services rose by 0.2%.
+As compared to the previous month, consumer prices in July 2014 decreased by 0.4%.
+The average price level of goods declined by 0.8%, whereas the average price level of services rose by 0.7%.

-The greatest pressures on the consumer prices during the month were put by drop in prices of food, recreational and cultural goods and activities, and by growth in prices of clothing and footwear, as well as of hotel and restaurant services.
+The greatest pressure on consumer prices during the month were put by drop in the prices of clothing and footwear, food, alcoholic beverages, as well as by growth in the prices of services related to housing.

 Consumer price changes by commodity group, %